lopezolidev/lopezolidev/README.md

 - 🌱 I’m currently learning React and NodeJS.

-- :zap: In my free time, I solve problems on CodeWars and logic riddles.
+- :zap: In my free time, I solve problems on Leetcode and logic riddles.

 ---